Get in Touch with Us

 Below are some resources to help choose healthier selections on the Vanderbilt campus and nearby:

 - The Healthy Bites Catering Vendor List – find breakfast or lunch options that are less than 600 total calories.
+Items subject to change; call vendor to confirm.

-- The Courtyard Cafe Mindful Menu – criteria that meets the Dietary Guidelines for Americans
+- The Courtyard Cafe Mindful Menu – criteria that meets the Dietary Guidelines for Americans.

-- Vanderbilt Campus Dining – healthy options that include vegetarian, vegan and farm fresh
+- Vanderbilt Campus Dining – healthy options that include vegetarian, vegan and farm fresh.

 - Health Plus Heart Smart Dining Guide – tips for making healthy choices on and around the Vanderbilt campus.